 ServiceNow has the concept of assignment groups.
 With the PagerDuty integration, each assignment group will have a corresponding PagerDuty service and escalation policy.
 This integration offers an easy way to quickly generate a new PagerDuty service and escalation policy.
 It will also populate the associated fields within ServiceNow.

-Lastly, you can see that the corresponding service and escalation policy have been created.
+Lastly, you will find that the corresponding service and escalation policy have been created in PagerDuty.
 The service also has the webhook automatically created, which powers the bi-directional sync between PagerDuty and ServiceNow.
-The webhook also contains the shared secret in the URL, enhancing the security of the communications.
+The webhook contains the shared secret in the URL, enhancing the security of the communications.

 The user also shows up within PagerDuty:

-You can verify that they are communicating by assigning an incident to the group in ServiceNow.
-Below is an incident that was assigned to the Field Services group which is tied to a PagerDuty service.
-It was then reassigned to the CAVUCode escalation policy within PagerDuty.
+You can verify that PagerDuty and ServiceNow are communicating by assigning an incident to the group in ServiceNow.
+Below is an incident that was assigned to the Database group which is tied to a PagerDuty service.
+It was then reassigned to the CAB Approval escalation policy within PagerDuty.

 Once the incident is resolved in PagerDuty, it will be resolved in ServiceNow and vice-versa.
 ServiceNow also maintains a log of what activities have taken place within PagerDuty.